getapid/apid/site/content/blog/golang-authenticated-endpoint.md

 {{ h2(text="JWT tokens in Go") }}

-JWT tokens may seem complex but we will see that actually integrating them into our beer API isn't that hard.
+JWT tokens may seem complex but we will see that integrating them into our beer API isn't going to be difficult.
-There is a convenient package that we will use for dealing with JWT called [jwt-go](https://github.com/dgrijalva/jwt-go).
+We are going to use a package for dealing with JWT called [jwt-go](https://github.com/dgrijalva/jwt-go).
-We are going to use that in our example.

 First, we are going to look at issuing tokens.

 {{ h3(text="Issuing JWT") }}

-We will need a place to keep our list of users and their passwords so that we can verify them.
+We will need a place to keep our list of users and their passwords so that we can look them up when a user comes for a token.
-For now a `map` should do that job.
-We will have a single user:
+For now a `map` should do the job:

 ```go
 var users = map[string]string{